Loading...

 2. Chronic Prerenal Kidney Failure

-3. Acute Intrinsic Kidney Failure
+3. Intrinsic Acute Kidney Injury

-Acute intrinsic kidney failure occurs due to direct trauma to the kidneys.
+Acute intrinsic kidney injury occurs due to direct trauma to the kidneys.
 It may be due to physical impact, accident, excessive toxins or ischemia.
 The term ischemia refers to the deficiency of oxygen in the kidneys.

 4. Acute Post-renal Kidney Failure